Writer Beware logo

 For a fuller account, with updates and many comments from ASB authors, see the Writer Beware blog.

-Writer Beware warned about PA/ASB almost from the company’s inception, and I wrote numerous blog posts about the company.
+Writer Beware warned about PA/ASB almost from the company’s inception, and published numerous blog posts about the company.
 It threatened us a number of times over the years, but never followed through until March 2014, when it filed suit against Writer Beware and its staff, alleging defamation and conspiracy to disparage.
-Although three staff members were named in the complaint, I was the only one who was ever served, which suggests the suit’s real purpose: harassment and silencing of a notable critic.

-In 2015, shortly after my attorneys presented interrogatories and discovery requests, PA/ASB contacted us asking to settle.
-We didn’t know it at the time, but PA/ASB was being pulled apart by internal wrangles and lawsuits, and we’re pretty sure that that, along with a disinclination to respond to our very tough questions, is why they wanted out.
+In 2015, shortly after Writer Beware’s attorneys presented interrogatories and discovery requests, PA/ASB contacted us asking to settle.
+We didn’t know it at the time, but PA/ASB was being pulled apart by internal wrangles and Larry Clopper’s lawsuit, and we’re pretty sure that this, along with a disinclination to respond to our very tough questions, is why they wanted out.

 In January 2016, all parties agreed to stipulate to dismissal with prejudice.
 There’s a fuller account at Writer Beware’s blog.

 SBPRA (Strategic Book Publishing and Rights Agency) / Publish on Demand Global / Robert M. Fletcher